Linda Perhacs: Biography

 Her songs have been prominently sampled, including "Chimacum Rain" (by Prefuse 73 for the track "Rain Edit (Interlude)" from the 2005 album Surrounded by Silence, and by Jadakiss for his song "Rain", released on his 2015 "Top 5 Dead or Alive" album) and "Hey, Who Really Cares" (by UK rap artist Lowkey in his song "Who Really Cares", from his 2009 compilation album Uncensored).
 In 2007, her song "If You Were My Man" was featured on the soundtrack for the film Daft Punk's Electroma.
-An interview she did with BBC in 2005 was also sampled for bloodbath64's song "Beautiful Horses".

 Perhacs has made several guest appearances on other recordings.
 She sang backing vocals on "Freely" from Devendra Banhart's Smokey Rolls Down Thunder Canyon (2007), and sang on and cowrote the song "You Wash My Soul" on Mark Pritchard's album Under the Sun (2016).

 In March 2016, Perhacs released a new single, "The Dancer", as a preview for her third album.
 In May 2016, her song "River of God" (from The Soul of All Natural Things) was selected by Land's End for use in a commercial for their Lands' End Canvas line.

 Perhacs' third album, I'm a Harmony, was released September 22, 2017 on Omnivore Recordings.
 Co-produced by Perhacs, Perdomo and Pat Sansone (of Wilco and the Autumn Defense), it features collaborations with artists including Banhart, Pritchard, Holter, Nels Cline and Durga McBroom.

+In July 2026, Perhacs was reported as missing by her former manager Laurel Stearns.
+In an Instagram post, Stearns wrote that Perhacs had disappeared after being discharged from a care facility by her legal guardian eight months previously, and her whereabouts were unknown.
+Stearns filed a missing persons report with the Los Angeles Police Department on June 6, 2026.
+Perhacs was found safe on July 29.